JessiChartier/p-dat/logical_reasoning_5.md

 # Logical Reasoning #5

-Logical Reasoning tests come in three forms: deductive, inductive and abstract.
-These types of tests do not present you with verbal or numerical information, but instead with logical patterns and shape sequences.
+The Logical Reasoning section of the PDAT questions come in three forms: deductive, inductive and abstract.
+These types of exercises do not present you with verbal or numerical information, but instead with logical patterns and shape sequences.

 ## Questions